-Business Hiring for the Future
+Talent Acquisition Strategies: Hiring for the Future

 We took an analog process and tried to force it into a digital footprint.
 Job boards are essentially the classified section of the newspaper, just in digital format.
 We don’t think anyone would argue that receiving hundreds of resumes for each job post made hiring easier.
 Isn’t technology supposed to make business hiring faster and better?
+Let’s delve deeper at the landscape and at progressive talent acquisition strategies.

 Times, they are a changing